ubccsss/ubccsss.org/content/events/2019-04-06-year-end-cruise.md

 It's the end of the year and the beginning of the next!
 Everyone's invited to this year's Year End Gala, out at sea!
 Come for a one-of-a-kind evening complete with a first-class dinner and some dancing.
 Tickets will be on sale soon!

 Dress Code: Formal \
-Cost: $35 per person or $30 per person if you go in a group of 4
+Cost: $30 for early bird tickets or groups of 3. $40 per person after early bird period.

 _Tickets can be purchased soon!_